FindMySchool LogoFindMySchool

 The latest Ofsted inspection (February 2022) evaluated Haughton Academy as Good overall, with Good in quality of education, behaviour and attitudes, personal development, and leadership and management.

 For outcomes, the picture is mixed and best understood through two lenses: absolute attainment, and progress from starting points.
-In the most recent dataset provided, Attainment 8 is 39.8 and Progress 8 is -0.57.
-In FindMySchool’s GCSE ranking, the school is ranked 3018th in England and 7th in Darlington, placing it below England average overall and within the lower 40% of secondary schools in England on this measure.
+In the 2025 dataset, Attainment 8 is 38 and Progress 8 is -0.57.
+In FindMySchool’s GCSE academic ranking, the school is ranked 3,308th of 3,895 schools in England, while the local secondary ranking places it 9th in Darlington.
+That keeps the profile below the national midpoint and within the lower band of secondary schools in England on this measure.

 This is a school that leans hard into clear expectations and shared language.
 A central feature is the PROUD values, which appear consistently across school communications and are used as behavioural and cultural shorthand.
 In the Ofsted report, PROUD is described as the heartbeat of the school, with high expectations expressed through daily routines and staff consistency.